BigBIueWhale/customize_tails_os/README.md

 - **No GUI- only tty terminal**: Option to disable GUI and remove all GUI components.
 To enable, set `DISABLE_GUI=1` in `customize_squashfs.sh`
 - **Disable startup delay**: Make the OS-app-container recover faster from a watchdog reset.
 - **Include build-essential**: And any additional .deb files that are placed into /packages/downloaded folder.
 By default, Tails OS doesn't come with make, gcc etc. With the customization you get GCC 4.9.2 and GNU Make 4.0
+- **Include linux-headers-$(uname -r)**: For tails-i386-2.12 that means I ran: `python3 download_recursive_deps.py linux-headers-4.9.0-0.bpo.2-686`.
+I found that deb file name in `deb_urls.json` which is created by `update_package_list.py`, by searching for `linux-headers`.
+This allows to compile kernel drivers on the resulting customized OS.
 - **Run program at boot**: Runs any number of custom executables / scripts at boot, designed for specific operational requirements.
 - **Custom driver**: Load .ko files permanently and by default into the OS
 - **Remove bloatware**: Remove some installed-by-default software such as libre office, tor, and browser.